-Full Councils at both Mid Suffolk District Council (Thursday 23 July) and Babergh District Council (Tuesday 21 July) approved proposals which will see the creation of a Sustainable Travel Action Plan.
+Full Councils at both Mid Suffolk District Council (Thursday 23 July) and Babergh District Council (Tuesday 21 July) approved proposals for a Sustainable Travel Action Plan.

 The hope is to encourage a permanent shift towards sustainable transport such as cycling, walking or public transport throughout the districts.

 Reducing pollution and carbon emissions are also reasons for the shift, with the councils wanting to encourage residents to play their part in making Suffolk the greenest county.

 Cllr Jessica Fleming, cabinet member for environment at Mid Suffolk District Council, said: